-Calculate the amount of your semester Federal Pell Grant award amounts by using the award schedule chart (linked below) and information from your paper or electronic Student Aid Report (SAR).
-If you don't have your SAR, you may access your SAR information online and download a copy at: www.fafsa.ed.gov/FOTWWebApp/studentaccess.jsp.
-You will need your Federal PIN to view and download your SAR.
+Calculate your federal Pell Grant amounts for the semester by using the award schedule chart (linked below) and information from your paper or electronic Student Aid Report (SAR).
+If you don't have your SAR, you may access your information online and download a copy here.

 Using the Chart

 To use this chart, you need to know your expected family contribution (EFC) and your enrollment status.
-If you need information on how to calculate your correct enrollment status, click on the enrollment status link.
 Your EFC can be found on your SAR.

 - Locate your EFC on your paper or electronic SAR.